Periodically refreshed quantum thermal machines: Necessary conditions for realizing the heat engine and the refrigerator regimes

-Eqs.~(\ref{heat_engine_condition}) and (\ref{refrigeration_condition}) are similar to conditions obtained in the context of the thermodynamics of local Lindblad equations in Ref.~\cite{Gabriele_NJP_2018}.
-Though the above necessary conditions for heat engine and refrigerating regimes are obtained for the standard collisional model limit, $\lambda \rightarrow 0$, we expect this result to hold even when $\lambda$ is non-zero but small, and $\tau\ll \lambda^{-1}$.
-This is because under such conditions, to a very good approximation, at best the first site of the bath obtained after chain-mapping can be affected, while the remaining sites are almost left unaffected.
-Thus, for $\tau\sim O(g^{-1})$ and $\lambda \ll g$, where the our heat engines and refrigerators become most advantageous, the single-site approximation should hold.
-However, even for a small $\lambda$ if $\tau> \lambda^{-1}$, the single-site approximation will not hold, rather, the behavior will converge towards the continuous-time autonomous result with infinite baths for increasing $\tau$.
-Without any chemical potential bias, as in our example, there can be neither a heat engine regime nor a refrigerating regime in that case.
+Although calculated in the $\lambda \to 0$ limit, we expect these results to hold even when $\lambda$ is small (but non-zero) and $\tau\ll \lambda^{-1}$.
+This is because under such conditions, to a very good approximation, at best the first site of the bath obtained after chain-mapping can be affected, while the remaining sites are almost unaffected.
+Thus, for $\tau\sim O(g^{-1})$ and $\lambda \ll g$, where the our QTM gives best performance, the single-site approximation should hold.
+However, if $\tau> \lambda^{-1}$ the single-site approximation will not hold even for a small $\lambda$.
+Rather, on increasing $\tau$, the behavior will converge towards the continuous-time autonomous result, where there can be no QTM without a chemical potential bias.
+Interestingly, Eqs.~(\ref{heat_engine_condition}) and (\ref{refrigeration_condition}) are similar to conditions obtained in the context of the thermodynamics of local Lindblad equations in Ref.~\cite{Gabriele_NJP_2018}.

-We numerically check the above discussion in our set-up, as shown in Fig.~\ref{fig:machine_condition_and_t_NESS}(a).
-Here we plot $P_{ext}$ and $\dot{Q}_2$ for $\tau=g^{-1}$ as a function of the ratio in Eqs.~(\ref{heat_engine_condition}) and (\ref{refrigeration_condition}) for various values of $\lambda$.
+We numerically check the above discussion in our set-up.
+In Fig.~\ref{fig:machine_condition_and_t_NESS}(a), we plot $P_{ext}$ and $\dot{Q}_2$ for $\tau=g^{-1}$ as a function of the ratio in Eqs.~(\ref{heat_engine_condition}) and (\ref{refrigeration_condition}), for various values of $\lambda$.
 We clearly see that negative values of $P_{ext}$ exist only when Eq.~(\ref{heat_engine_condition}) is satisfied, and negative values of $\dot{Q}_2$ exist only when Eq.~(\ref{refrigeration_condition}) is satisfied.
-Also, for increasing $\lambda$ the possibility of having negative values for either quantities disappear.
-Note that only $\mu$ was varied to obtain the plot, while $\omega_{01}$ and $\omega_{02}$ were fixed at the chosen values given in Eq.~(\ref{fixed_parameters}).
-This also shows that even though the chemical potentials are the same in our example, they play a non-trivial role in the realization of the heat engine and refrigerating regimes.
+Also, on increasing $\lambda$ the possibility of having negative values for either quantities disappear.
+In obtaining Fig.~\ref{fig:machine_condition_and_t_NESS}(a), only $\mu$ was varied while $\omega_{01}$ and $\omega_{02}$ were fixed at the chosen values given in Eq.~(\ref{fixed_parameters}).
+This shows that even though the chemical potentials are the same in our example, they play a non-trivial role in the realization of the heat engine and refrigerating regimes.